TOSIT-IO/tdp-website/content/reports/250905-contributors.md

 ### Monitoring

-PromptAil is depracated and expected to reach EOL in march 2026.
+Promtail is depracated and expected to reach EOL in march 2026.

 ### Ansible Version